Commutative classifying space for simplicial groups

+Therefore principal $|K|$-bundles over $|B|$ with commutativity structure are classified by \revfive{the homotopy classes $[B,\Wbar(\tau,K)]$.} \revfive{Since $\Wbar(\tau,K)$ is not a Kan complex in general, these homotopy classes are computed by replacing $\Wbar(\tau,K)$ with a fibrant (Kan) replacement.
+It is not straighforward to describe representatives of these homotopy classes of maps or the kind of principal $|K|$-bundles they classify.} The authors plan to pursue a simplicial study of principal bundles with commutativity structure in future work.

+{Recently, simplicial versions of commutative classifying spaces have been useful in the theory of simplicial distributions \cites{okay2022simplicial,okay2024twisted}, a framework for constructing probability distributions on principal bundles to analyze distributions that arise in quantum theory.
+We expect that our generalizations will yield new and interesting examples of simplicial distributions.} }

-The structure of the paper is as follows.
-In \S \ref{sec:loop-decalage} we study the total d\'{e}calage and Kan's loop group functors.
-The factorization $G=\pi_1\Dec$ is proved in Proposition \ref{pro:Loop-pi1Dec-iso}.
-In \S \ref{sec:varWbar} we introduce $\Wbar(\tau,K)$.
-Under some assumptions on $\tau$ we describe its set of $n$-simplices (Proposition \ref{pro:simplicesWbar}).
-We also prove that after looping once the natural map $\Wbar(\tau,K)\to \Wbar K$ splits up to homotopy (Proposition \ref{pro:splitting}). \revC{Simplicial bundles with $\tau$-structure and different notions of $\tau$-atlas are introduced and studied in \S \ref{sec:simpbundle}.
-Assuming Conjecture \ref{conj:N-alpha-classifies} holds, we prove the circle of equivalences between different notions of $\tau$-atlas in Theorem \ref{thm:circle of equivalences}.
-We study the homotopy type of the simplicial set $N(\tau,\int K)$ in \ref{sec:hocolim}.
-We give the natural zigzag of equivalences between $N(\tau,\int K)$ and $\Wbar(\tau,K)$ in Theorem \ref{thm:full-zigzag-Ntau}.} We compare our simplicial construction to the topological version $B(\tau,G)$ in \S \ref{sec:comptopcat}.
-The homotopy equivalence $B(\tau,|K|)\simeq |\Wbar(\tau,K)|$ is proved in Theorem \ref{thm:B-Wbar} and $B(\tau,G) \simeq |\Wbar(\tau,SG)|$ is proved in Corollary \ref{cor:simp-Lie}. \revC{We prove the generalized classification theorem of topological principal bundles with $\tau$-structure in Theorem \ref{thm:factorsuptohomotopy}.}
+{The rest of the paper is organized as follows.
+In Section \ref{sec:loop-decalage}, we study the total d\'ecalage of the standard $n$-simplex.
+Results in this section are used to define the modified $\Wbar$-construction.
+In Section \ref{sec:varWbar} we introduce $\Wbar(\tau,K)$ and show that after looping once the canonical map to $\Wbar(K)$ splits up to homotopy (Proposition \ref{pro:splitting}).
+We compare our simplicial construction to the original topological construction in Section \ref{sec:comptopcat}.
+Our main result Theorem \ref{thm:B-Wbar} is proved in this section. }

-{\bf Acknowledgement:} We thank Danny Stevenson for sharing a proof of Corollary \ref{cor:G=pi1Dec} and Ben Williams for commenting on an earlier version of this paper.
-The first author is partially supported by NSERC \revC{and by the Air Force Office of Scientific Research under award number FA9550-21-1-0002;} and would like to thank Alfr\'ed R\'enyi Institute of Mathematics for their hospitality during a visit in the summer of 2019.
-The second author is partially supported by the project NKFIH K 119934.
+{\bf Acknowledgements:} We would like to thank the editor, Haynes Miller, for very helpful questions and comments, the anonymous referee for valuable comments, Danny Stevenson for sharing a proof of Corollary \ref{cor:G=pi1Dec}, and Ben Williams for feedback on an earlier version of this paper.
+The first author is supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0002; and would like to thank Alfr\'ed R\'enyi Institute of Mathematics for their hospitality during a visit in the summer of 2019.
+The second author is partially supported by the project NKFIH K 138828.